PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 ## First function

 Before you are going to create your first plPython (PostgreSQL stored Python functions) you have to know how it works.
 Your newly compiled Python and its modules are fully accessible from plPython.
-That means that all the big library of Python modules is fully open for your access when you're going to write your business logic.
+This means that the entire Python standard library is fully accessible when writing your business logic.
+Also you can install any kind of module which you may use later from your functions.

 Example plPython code